Investigation • 5—7 min read

 • Correlated distribution channels and artifacts across ad networks and X/Twitter.

-• Analyzed loader/stealer behavior and network IOCs.
+• Performed stealer malware analysis on loader behavior and network IOCs.

 • Executed wallet recovery steps (operational details redacted).